deepfriedmind/convert-apps-to-homebrew/README.md

 #### "Permission denied"

 - Ensure you have read access to `/Applications`
-- For cask installations, Homebrew's --force flag is used to overwrite existing applications
+- Homebrew's `--adopt` flag is used to manage existing applications

 #### "No applications found"